Easy Teriyaki Chicken

 15 minutes to make.
 Serve with rice and broccoli for a perfect meal!

 - 1 1/2 lb chicken thighs (boneless, skinless), or chicken breasts

 - 2 tablespoons vinegar, apple cider or rice vinegar

 - 2 cloves garlic, minced

 - 1/2 teaspoon ginger powder, optional

 - steamed rice

-- In a small bowl, whisk together honey, soy sauce, ginger powder, garlic, vinegar and cornstarch.
+- In a small bowl, whisk together honey, soy sauce, garlic, vinegar and cornstarch and optional ginger powder.

-- Place a large skillet on medium-high heat.
-Add 1-2 tsp oil and cubed chicken.
+- Add oil to a large skillet on medium-high heat.
+When the oil is hot, add cubed chicken.